For a 3D vector field , the divergence is the scalar field

 Constant field: .
 Whatever enters a region also leaves.

-Inverse-square field : everywhere except at the origin.
-At the origin the divergence has a delta-function singularity — a point source.
+Inverse-square field : everywhere except at the origin, where the divergence has a delta-function singularity (a point source).
 This is the field of a point charge in electrostatics; the singularity is the charge.
-See Inverse-square field.

 Properties